PrinceMerluza/purecloud-spotify-presence-app/README.md

 #### Known Bugs

 1. After PureCloud implicit grant, it will sometimes fail to go to the Spotify app page.

 Workaround: Click button to clear settings saved on local storage then refresh page.

-2. Login to Spotify will show a blank page
+2. (If run as a widget) After clicking 'Login to Spotify' it shows show a blank page.

-Workaround: This has something to do with the X-Frame setting from Spotify.
-Install a chrome plugin called 'Iframe-Allow' to allow you to login and authorize from Spotify.
+* Workaround: This has something to do with the X-Frame setting from Spotify.
+Install a chrome plugin called 'Iframe-Allow' to allow you to login and authorize from Spotify OR just run the straight from a different browser tab.